frankox/pack-ex/DEPLOYMENT.md

 ## Important Notes

-- **Authentication**: Using Service Account authentication (simpler and more secure for server-side apps)
+- **File Storage**: UploadThing handles all file storage and CDN delivery
 - **Adapter**: Using `@sveltejs/adapter-auto` which automatically detects the deployment platform
 - **Database**: Neon database is already configured and ready to use
-- **File Storage**: Files will be stored in Google Drive using service account permissions
-- **Permissions**: The service account must have access to the target Google Drive folder
+- **No Additional Setup**: UploadThing is pre-configured with your API token

 ## Post-deployment Verification

 1. Check that your deployment completed successfully
 2. Test file upload functionality
-3. Verify files are being stored in Google Drive
+3. Verify files are accessible via UploadThing CDN
 4. Check database connection and data persistence

 ## Troubleshooting